The Undead (film): Plot

-Quintus, a psychic researcher who has spent seven years in Tibet, wants to send someone back in time into a past life.
+Quintus, a psychic researcher who has spent seven years in Tibet, wants to send someone back in time into a past life via hypnosis.
 He hires (for $500) a prostitute, Diana Love, and plans to send her into a trance over 48 hours so she can access her past life.
 Quintus' former professor is present to witness it.

 Quintus puts Diana into a trance and sends her back into the Middle Ages, where she shares the body of her past self, Helene, who is in prison, sentenced to die at dawn under suspicion of being a witch.
+That night is the witches' Sabbath and, as tradition dictates, the townsfolk must kill any woman suspected of witchcraft to be safe for the rest of the year.